Kymr10n/DriftingMe/docs/Environment_Setup.md

 - **SDXL Base 1.0**: `models/checkpoints/sd_xl_base_1.0.safetensors`
   - Download from: [Hugging Face](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0)
   - Size: ~6.9GB
+  - Note: Automatically symlinked to `models/Stable-diffusion/` for A1111 compatibility

 #### Optional Enhancement Models
 These will be automatically downloaded by the containers on first run: